r-lyeh-archived/statvs/README.md

 status
 ======

-My name is rlyeh and I code videogames :neckbeard:
+- My name is rlyeh and I code videogames :neckbeard:
+- All my libraries are MIT licensed and written in C++/C++11.
+- Most of them are cross-platform, have no external dependencies and are single-header where possible.
+- I follow this extension convention: libraries: *.hpp *.cpp, samples: *.cc, tests: *.cxx.

 This repo is meant to be a semi-conclusive list of projects in which the author is / has participated in.